wuchunfu/clipboard/website/docs/user-guide.md

   - Vim style `j` (down) / `k` (up)
   - Emacs style `Ctrl+n` (down) / `Ctrl+p` (up)
 - **Confirm/Paste**: Press `Enter` to paste the selected item into the current active window and automatically close the panel.
 - **Preview Details**: Press `Space` to view detailed information of the currently selected item (useful for long text or large images).
+Press `Space` again to close the preview.
 - **Close Panel**: Press `Esc`.

+## Features

+### Pinning Items

+You can pin important items to the top of the list.
+Pinned items will:

+- Always stay at the top of the history list.
+- **Not be automatically deleted** even if the history size limit is reached.

+To pin an item, hover over it and click the Pin icon, or use the context menu.

+### Sensitive Data

+You can mark items as "Sensitive".
+Sensitive items are:

+- Encrypted in the database.
+- Blurred in the UI until hovered.

+> **Note**: Automatic detection of sensitive content (based on entropy) has been removed to prevent false positives.
+You can still configure "Sensitive Applications" in settings to ignore clipboard content from specific apps (like password managers).

 ## Search Function